sdondley/ClimateChangeChat/notes/current-notes.md

             * want it to look somethingmore like this
                 * [Home - HackMD: hackmd.io](https://hackmd.io/@rimworldmultiplayer/docs/https%253A%252F%252Fhackmd.io%252F%2540rimworldmultiplayer%252Fhome)
     * editor kind of sucks
+        * has a vim mode, but no key repeat
         * it most respects, much easier to work with vim
         * but can make it easier to add media
     * changes to documents are instant